On the fixed points of the Ruelle operator: Fixed points of bidual actions and uniform ergodicity

-\end{corollary} \begin{proof} Condition (2) implies (1) since, in this case, $A(S_R)$ is finite dimensional.
-Now, (1) implies (2).
-First note that $1$ does not belong to $\sigma(R^*)$.
-Indeed, if $1$ belongs to $\sigma(R^*)$ then, by Theorem \ref{th.meanergosep}, $R$ is a flexible Latt\'es map which contradicts to $J-$stability.
+For the converse, first note that $1$ does not belong to $\sigma(R^*)$.
+Indeed, if $1$ belongs to $\sigma(R^*)$ then, by Theorem \ref{th.meanergosep}, $R$ is a flexible Latt\`es map which contradicts $J$-stability.
 Hence every invariant Beltrami differential supported on $S_R$ defines a trivial quasiconformal deformation.
 By Lemma \ref{lemma.fixed.Beltrami}, any non-zero invariant Beltrami differential supported on the Julia set defines a non-trivial quasiconformal deformation.
-Hence by Ma\~n\'e, Sad, Sullivan's Theorem E (see \cite{MSS}), the map $R$ is hyperbolic.
-Moreover, by Ma\~n\'e, Sad, Sullivan Theorem D, we have that $R$ is postcritically finite.\end{proof}
+Hence by Theorem E in Ma\~n\'e, Sad, Sullivan (see \cite{MSS}), the map $R$ is hyperbolic.
+Moreover, by Theorem D in \cite{MSS}, we have that $R$ is postcritically finite.\end{proof}

-If the Julia set $J_R$ has positive measure and does not support non-zero invariant Beltrami differentials, then the action of the Ruelle operator on $L_1(J_R)$ is mean ergodic.
-In contrast with this fact, we show that the action of $R^*$ in $L_1(J_R)$ is uniformly ergodic only in the case when $J_R$ has Lebesgue measure zero.
-In slightly more generality, we show the following.
+If the Julia set $J_R$ has positive measure and does not support non-zero invariant Beltrami differentials, then the action of the Ruelle operator on $L_1(J_R)$ is mean-ergodic because $\lim \frac{1}{n} \sum_{i=0}^{n-1} B^i(\mu)=0$ for all $\mu \in L_\infty(J_R)$ by the mean ergodicity lemma.
+Thus, by duality the Ces\`aro averages of the Ruelle operator converge to $0$ in the weak topology and hence in the strong topology by the mean ergodicity lemma.
+In contrast with this fact, we show that the action of $R^*$ on $L_1(J_R)$ is uniformly ergodic only in the case when $J_R$ has Lebesgue measure zero.
+In slightly more generality, we prove the following.

-\begin{theorem} Let $R$ be a rational map and let $K$ be a completely invariant measurable set.
-Then the Ruelle operator is uniformly ergodic in $L_1(K)$ if and only if $K$ has Lebesgue measure zero. \end{theorem}
+\begin{theorem} Let $R$ be a rational map.
+If $K$ is a completely invariant set of positive Lebesgue measure, then the Ruelle operator is not uniformly ergodic on $L_1(K)$. \end{theorem}